MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

 that needs to be redistributed, but also how that burden is distributed across portfolio segments.

-When `tail_fit_threshold` is supplied, claims above the lower threshold are used to better approximate the tail of the claim distribution.
-This can be useful when only a limited number of claims exceed the main excess threshold.

 Severity noise can optionally be added to bootstrapped excess claims.
 This is useful when the number of excess claims is small and a regular bootstrap would otherwise repeatedly reproduce only the same observed